-A juicy, warm dump cake recipe is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, dump cake becomes a dinner party-worthy dessert.
+A juicy, warm cherry dump cake recipe is amazing on its own, but topped with vanilla ice cream, whipped cream, or even crème fraîche, dump cake becomes a dinner party-worthy dessert.
 We even love it cold, for a slightly indulgent breakfast as an addition to yogurt.
 Yum!

 I’ve also used it as a topping for buttermilk pancakes.
 It was every bit as amazing as what you might imagine!

 There are many slightly different types of dump cake recipes out there.
 You can easily change up the fruit, use another flavor of cake mix or even add some chopped nuts to the top.
 Here are some fun ideas:

 - Nuts.
 Add slivered almonds or chopped pecans over the top at the end of the baking time.

 - Cake mix.
-Feel free to use any flavor of cake mix you’re craving!
+Feel free to use any flavor of dry cake mix you’re craving!
 Chocolate, spice, lemon, cherry chip… the options are endless!

 - Fruit.
 Any canned fruit filling works great.
 Blueberry would be delicious and you could even use one can cherry with one can crushed pineapple to make a cherry pineapple dump cake.
 Pumpkin dump cake is another option.

 - Shredded coconut.
 A little shredded coconut sprinkled over the top at the end of the baking time would be delicious.